fadirra/iris-streamlit/README.md

-# Iris Flower Classification Using Streamlit (Fasilkom/Pusilkom UI0
+# Iris Flower Classification Using Streamlit (Fasilkom/Pusilkom UI)

 Welcome to the **Iris Flower Classification App**!
 This interactive web application leverages the power of machine learning to classify Iris flowers based on user input, specifically using a **Random Forest Classifier**.
 The project is inspired by: https://365datascience.com/blog/authors/santiago-viquez/